TrackLab/ViRe/README.md

 If you'd like to help develop ViRe, fork it, clone and send us a pull request to update ViRe.

 Got a headset we don't have full support for?
 Help us out by testing!
 Check out our Discord link below.

+Found a bug?
+Let us know on via that same Discord server!

 You can also support ViRe by donating on [Patreon]